 Folding a Dome Shaped Tent

-If you prefer a dome shaped tent here are some suggestions how to fold this type of tent.
+If you prefer a dome-shaped tent here are some suggestions on how to fold this type of tent.

 - Pack the flysheet.
 Straighten the flysheet before anything.
 Fold the fly lengthwise with the outside part folded inside.
 Again fold the fly lengthwise with the outer part facing inside.
 You can use a second hand to do this properly.